 OEE is a cornerstone for an MES in a factory – it exposes the losses in a manufacturing process and helps in identification of the bottleneck and critical machines, which helps stakeholders take informed decisions.
-TURF OEE continuously tracks the production performance parameters and calculates the OEE and the KPIs of your machine, cell, line and factory.
+The OEE Module continuously tracks the production performance parameters and calculates the OEE and the KPIs of your machine, cell, line and factory.
 Some of the KPIs measured are:

 The increasing competitiveness of the market is forcing manufacturing industries to move towards customized mass manufacturing to address the diverse needs of their customers.
 When you consider the dynamic nature of a shop floor and the number of stakeholders that need to collaborate and share information to be successful, the improvements that paperless manufacturing can deliver extend to several operational areas and have the potential to fundamentally transform operations.